sajozsattila/mur2_editor/app/static/manual.md

 Comments: This is a test.{>>What is a test for?<<}

 These marks are hidden by default in the Preview side.
 If you would like to see them, click on the <span class="fontawsome  fas fa-i-cursor" style="display: unset;"></span> symbol on the toolbar.
 These marks can be accepted or rejected.
-In export file generation we assume that the writers are aware of these marks in the document and just leave those he accepted unindicated.
+In export file generation it is assumed that the writers are aware of these marks in the document and just leave those he accepted unindicated.
 In the exported file, all of these marks are in "accept" status and will appear as in the Preview side when the <span class="fontawsome  fas fa-i-cursor" style="display: unset;"></span> is switched off.

 ### Bibliography {#bib}

 The μr² editor uses [BibTeX ](http://www.bibtex.org/) file to manage the bibliography.
-BibTeX is a widely used bibliography management tool which makes it easy to cite sources in a consistent manner by separating bibliographic information from its presentation.
+BibTeX is a widely used bibliography management tool that makes it easy to cite sources in a consistent manner by separating bibliographic information from its presentation.
 Similarly, the separation of content and presentation/style is supported by Markdown and LaTeX itself.
 With BibTeX, the bibliography entries are kept in a separate file and then imported into the main document.
 The first step is to create a bib. file with your Bibliography entities.
 This file is a standard BibTeX file.
 For example, we can add the [Markdown Guide](https://www.markdownguide.org/getting-started/) like this:

 ```